mclane/calcharge/README.md

 calcharge is an addon to andig's [evcc](https://github.com/andig/evcc).

 With calcharge you can use a standard ical calendar in order to plan charging sessions for your electric vehicle.
+Calendars can either be self-hosted (e.g. using [radicale](https://radicale.org/3.0.html)) or using services like [teamup](https://www.teamup.com/)

 ## Function